Morrison government: AUKUS

 in a joint virtual press conference with US President Joe Biden, UK Prime Minister Boris Johnson.
 As part of the pact, the United States and Britain will share defence technologies with Australia, including nuclear submarine technology for the first time.
 The agreement formed the most significant security arrangement between the three nations since World War Two, and came in the context of rapidly expanding naval and military spending by Communist China.
 As part of the deal, Australia scrapped a $90 billion submarine contract with a French State owned Naval company signed in 2016.
 French President Emmanuel Macron reacted angrily to the announcement, publicly accused Morrison of lying, and recalled France's ambassadors to Australia and the United States, as well as Malaysia and Indonesia.
 Macron's accusation was later said to have caused an avalanche of people disparaging Morrison's character, thought to have been a factor in the 2022 election loss.
+Morrison later said that the possibility of Australia losing all its submarine deals with no submarines as a result was the most stressful part of his prime ministership.